DarkTerraYT/EnhancementMonkey/README.md

 This mod uses templates to make adding enhancements easier.
 This is for sake of time, and also making the mod easier to modify.
-For info on how to use these templates check out [the wiki!](https://github.com/DarkTerraYT/EnhancementMonkey/wiki)
+For info on how to use these templates check out [the wiki!](https://github.com/DarkTerraYT/EnhancementMonkey/wiki), you may also ask in my [discord server](https://discord.gg/xegnVEBRuE)

 <h1 aling="left"><img alt="GitHub all releases" height="25" src="https://img.shields.io/github/downloads/DarkTerraYT/EnhancementMonkey/total?label=Total%20Dowloads"></h1>